jamespooley/brain-age-prediction/notes/literature-review.md

 ![The BrainAGE Framework](brainage.png)

-BrainAGE is a well-validated kernel regression-based modeling framework that allows researchers to predict a subject's age from sMRI data.
-Support vector regression (SVR), where the input features are mapped to a higher-dimensional space.
-In this higher-dimensional feature space,
+BrainAGE is a well-validated kernel regression-based modeling framework that allows researchers to predict a subject's chronological age from sMRI data.

 Given a dataset of whole-brain sMRI data, BrainAGE can be used to assess neurodevelopment as follows: